FREQUENTLY ASKED QUESTIONS

 Q. I am interested in entering your competition.
 I am 39 years old, I am finishing my MM Degree and I will continue as a DMA student in Piano Performance this fall.
 I would like to know if I am able to apply for the Professional Artist Category at the Piano Competition.

-Q. I see special prizes for awards like, “Best Performance of a work by Debussy.”
+Q. I see special prizes for awards like, “Best Performance of a sonata movement by Mozart.”
 Should I include a piece like that on my preliminary recording?